AI

 After a £47 OpenAI Bill on a Side Project, I Moved to Local LLMs.
 Here's the Stack.

-How to run Ollama in Docker Compose, pull a model on first start, and build a Python CLI that reads customer reviews from CSV, clusters them by theme, and generates a structured report — using Pydantic schemas and system/user message separation.
-No API keys, no monthly bills.
+Run Ollama in Docker Compose and build a Python CLI that clusters customer reviews by theme and writes a structured report.
+No API keys, no monthly bill.

 25 February